Particular/docs.particular.net/nservicebus/gateway/troubleshooting.md

 This warning can usually be safely ignored.
 However when urlacls are corrupted the same behaviors occurs.
 This problem will manifest in that everything seems to be working correctly except that the gateway will not be listening on the port.

-To verify this problem you can navigate to the url (in this case `http://localhost:25894/MyEndpoint/`) in a browser.
-If the gateway is listening you will receive
+To verify this problem navigate to the url (in this case `http://localhost:25894/MyEndpoint/`) in a browser.
+If the gateway is listening the following will be received:

     EndpointName:MyEndpoint - Status: Ok

-If the gateway is not listening you will get no response.
+If the gateway is not listening no response will be received.

-To clean an recreate the url acl manuall from an admin console run the following commans
+To clean an recreate the url acl manually from an admin console run the following commands

     netsh http delete urlacl YourUrl
     netsh http add urlacl url=YourUrl user="YourMachine\EndpointUsername"